davidgasquez/davidgasquez.com/src/content/blog/2025-03-19-exporting-ine-data-ii.md

 ## Conclusion

 It is quite amazing how much things can be optimized by [digging more into how things work](http://johnsalvatier.org/blog/2017/reality-has-a-surprising-amount-of-detail).
-This was a fun project to coma back too and learned quite a few things about servers, `curl`, async, parquet, ...
+This was a fun project to come back to and learned quite a few things about servers, `curl`, async, parquet, ...

 Next time, I'd love to generate a `ine.duckdb` database and host it somewhere so people can `ATTACH` to it and start querying right away!

 Also, I have this other idea on my mind of creating a frankendataset by joining datasets with the same dimensions.
-E.g: the table `deceased_by_provice_by_year` containes the same columns (`province, year, value`) as `births_by_provice_by_year` and could be combined into a long dataset like `province, year, indicator, value`.
+E.g: the table `deceased_by_province_by_year` contains the same columns (`province, year, value`) as `births_by_province_by_year` and could be combined into a long dataset like `province, year, indicator, value`.
 We will see!